lyteword/chspurgeon-tod/volume-7/psalm-142.md

 What is here said of the *spirit,* is oftener predicted of the *soul,* the seat of the passions.
 See Ps 42:6 43:5 131:2.
 The dejection of the *spirit* represents a still more sorrowful and downcast condition, than the fainting of the *soul.* See Ps 143:3-4, and compare our Lord's words, "My *soul* is troubled" (Joh 12:27) with the Evangelist's statement, "Jesus was troubled in spirit" (Joh 13:21 11:33).— *Christopher Wordsworth.*

-**Verse 3.** *When my spirit was overwhelmed within me.* Literally, *in the muffling upon me of my spirit.* When my spirit was so wrapped in trouble and gloom, so "muffled round with woe", that I could not see the path before me, was distracted and unable to choose a line of conduct, *Thou* (emphatic) *knewest my path.* — *A.S.
-Aglen, in "An Old Testament Commentary for English" Readers,* 1884.
+**Verse 3.** *When my spirit was overwhelmed within me.* Literally, *in the muffling upon me of my spirit.* When my spirit was so wrapped in trouble and gloom, so "muffled round with woe", that I could not see the path before me, was distracted and unable to choose a line of conduct, *Thou* (emphatic) *knewest my path.* — *A. S. Aglen, in "An Old Testament Commentary for English" Readers,* 1884.

 **Verse 3.** I wish you much comfort from David's thought: *When my spirit was overwhelmed within me, then thou knewest my path.* The Lord is not withdrawn to a great distance, but his eye is upon you.
 He sees you not with the indifference of a mere spectator; but he observes with attention, he knows, he consider's your path: yea, he appoints it, and every circumstance about it is under his direction.
 Your trouble began at the hour he saw best, it could not come before; and he has marked the degree of it to a hair's breadth, and its duration to a minute.
 He knows likewise how your spirit is affected; and such supplies of grace and strength, and in such seasons as he sees needful, he will afford in due season.
 So that when things appear darkest, you shall still be able to say, Though chastened, not killed.
 Therefore hope in God, for you shall yet praise him.— *John Newton* (1725-1807), *in "Cardiphonia."*